-Participation in a Tanken Centre program offers students full immersion in a total Japanese experience.
-From the initial welcome to the last goodbye, all communication is in Japanese, with Centre staff experienced in communicating effectively with both Japanese and non-Japanese speakers from Kindergarten to Year 12, including students with special learning needs.
+Participation in a Nihongo Tanken Centre program offers students full immersion in a total Japanese experience.
+From the initial welcome to the last goodbye, all communication is in Japanese, with centre staff experienced in communicating effectively with both Japanese and non-Japanese speakers from Kindergarten to Year 12, including students with special learning needs.

-These are available to familiarise students with the Centre in preparation for their immersion visit.
+These are available to familiarise students with the centre in preparation for their immersion visit.
 No other special preparation is required prior to the visit as the program reflects what students have already studied, incorporating any special requests made by their teacher.

-Programs developed by the Tanken Centre offer a wide range of activities designed to suit every level of language proficiency.
-A Tanken Centre visit is a stimulating and motivating learning experience for both students and teachers.
+Programs developed by the Nihongo Tanken Centre offer a wide range of activities designed to suit every level of language proficiency.
+A Nihongo Tanken Centre visit is a stimulating and motivating learning experience for both students and teachers.

-At the Centre:
+At the centre:

-- students engage in a four hour program
+- students engage in a 4-hour program

 - program activities introduce students to Japanese language and culture, providing them with engaging opportunities to extend and practise their language skills